 Apple Music Territories (Where Music Sells)

-Apple Music is available in the same territories as iTunes and Mainland China*, Korea.
-To view the iTunes Territories, please go here .
+Apple Music is available in the same territories as iTunes, plus Mainland China*, and Korea.
+To view the iTunes Territories, please go here.

 *Content in this territory is editorially selected by iTunes.
 Not all content will be made available in Mainland China.